paalss/ranking-app/README.md

 MariaDB [(none)]> source C:/xampp/htdocs/*path/to*/Ranking-app/database/ranking_app.sql;
 ```

-There's no need to first create an empty database, the ranking_app.sql will take care of creating it.
+There's no need to create an empty database and use it before importing the sql file.
+The ranking_app.sql will create the database by itself.

-Useful resource:
+###### Potentially useful resource:

-How do I import an SQL file using the command line in MySQL?
+**How do I import an SQL file using the command line in MySQL?**

 https://stackoverflow.com/questions/17666249/how-do-i-import-an-sql-file-using-the-command-line-in-mysql